Former Sec. of State Pompeo's security detail costs taxpayers $2 million a month

 His security price tag is higher than protection costs for some former presidents.
 A NewsNation investigation found that it isn’t necessarily the threat against Pompeo that’s costing taxpayers, however.
 Pompeo also keeps a busy schedule of non-essential travel, including trips that his own security has warned him not to take.

 The former secretary of state’s travel schedule is packed.
 No longer serving as the nation’s top diplomat, Pompeo continues to be heavily guarded.
-That’s in part because he still faces a credible threat from Iran, in connection to his role in the assassination of Iranian General Qasem Soleimani in 2020.
+That’s in part because he still faces a credible threat from Iran in connection with his role in the assassination of Iranian General Qasem Soleimani in 2020.

 In a speech this year, Iran’s president said martyrs would “take revenge” on Pompeo.